Empire of the Petal Throne: Reception

 Rick Mataka reviewed Empire of the Petal Throne in The Space Gamer No. 4 (1976).
 Mataka commented that "So, if you have enjoyed Dungeons and Dragons in the past, then this is the game of the future.
 Empire of the Petal Throne is the 'now' game for all fantasy gamers."

-In the 1980 book The Complete Book of Wargames, game designer Jon Freeman found that :"This game is incredibly detailed, well thought out, and self-consistent.
+In the 1980 book The Complete Book of Wargames, game designer Jon Freeman found that "[T]his game is incredibly detailed, well thought out, and self-consistent.
 Although it uses the same basic framework as Dungeons & Dragons, the framework is better presented and put together."
-Noting that the game was a creation of M.A.R.
-Barker, Freeman believed "That is both a strength and a weakness: an adventurer can experience something more novel and bizarre than is usually the case in the somewhat predictable fantasy version of the Middle Ages, but there is probably no one other than Barker who can adequately run a campaign."
-Freeman concluded by giving the game an Overall Evaluation of "Fair game but overpriced."
+Noting that the game was a creation of M. A. R. Barker, Freeman believed "That is both a strength and a weakness: an adventurer can experience something more novel and bizarre than is usually the case in the somewhat predictable fantasy version of the Middle Ages, but there is probably no one other than Barker who can adequately run a campaign."
+Freeman concluded by giving the game an Overall Evaluation of "fair game but overpriced."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan thought this game "has less value as a game than as a sourcebook ...
+As a generic fantasy setting, Empire is without peer, a richly developed, exhaustively detailed treatment of a truly alien setting."
+He also warned "Empire of the Petal Throne is not for beginners, and even experienced referees may have trouble negotiating Professor Barker's dense, scholarly text."
+Swan concluded by giving this game a rating of 3 out of 4, saying, "The role-playing rules don't amount to much, but the sourcebook material ranks among the hobby's best."

+James Davis Nicoll in 2020 for Black Gate said "one of or possibly the first complex, non-faux Medieval European settings for an RPG.
+Professor Muhammad Abd-al-Rahman Barker's world of Tekumel predated roleplaying games by decades.
+The synergy between a complete game world and early RPGs was obvious; as a result TSR was one of many, many companies to try their hand at publishing it.
+While it had (and has) its avid fanbase, the game never caught on in a big way."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath explicitly excluded this game from his timeline of RPG history due to the 2022 revelation regarding Barker's past, stating "I'm not interested in having the work of a neo-Nazi propagandist on my shelves, and I am certainly not going to give space to one in my book."